OrdinaryMagician/kirin_m/README.md

 Ammunition for this weapon can be found sometimes scattered throughout the world, but it's fairly rare compared to that of the other three.
 Part of the challenge, perhaps. **Kirin** can only carry six rounds for this, due to their size.
 The weapon itself can hold one in the chamber, adding up to a total of seven shots.

+### Slot 5 - Garrett M84 "Patriarch" Anti-Materiel Rifle

+*"I promise I shall make good use of it, aunt Axaleyu."*

+Replacing the **Warp Ballista** when playing **Doom** *(strictly for lore reasons)*, this is one mighty .50 OMG rifle, tweaked personally by **Ashley Knox** for left-handed use.

+Primary fire of course will shoot, with some rather impressive piercing potential, even through walls.
+Most small targets are guaranteed to explode into chunky bits from this.
+Do also note that .50 OMG kicks like an enraged mule on steroids, so you'll feel the kickback, oh you sure will.
+Secondary fire allows you to aim through the scope, for long-distance shooting.

+Ammunition for the weapon is generally scarce.
+You can carry 2 spare mags, each holding 12 rounds.

 ## Spellcasting

 Of course, **Kirin** knows a wide range of spells that he can make use of at his leisure, should he possess the mana to spare.
-All of these require only the primary and secondary fire buttons to be used, so their operation is much easier.
+All of these require only one cast button so their operation is much easier.

 ### Slot 6 - Flame of the Heart